mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ---

 ##### Default Keyword Values
 Concerning the [`addBus!`](@ref addBus!) function, in case the `type` keyword is not supplied, the bus type is automatically configured as a demand bus, with `type = 1` as its value.
-The initial bus voltage is standardized to `magnitude = 1.0` per unit, while the base voltage is set to `base = 138e3` volts.
+The initial bus voltage magnitude is set to `magnitude = 1.0` per-unit, while the base voltage is set to `base = 138e3` volts.
 These predefined values hold significant importance to avert potential issues during algorithm execution, such as encountering a singular Jacobian when `magnitude = 0.0`.

 Transitioning to the [`addBranch!`](@ref addBranch!) function, the default status is set to `status = 1`, indicating the branch's operational status as in-service.
 Moreover, the transformer's off-nominal turns ratio assumes a value of `turnsRatio = 1.0`, accompanied by a `shiftAngle = 0.0`, which collectively establish the line configuration using these standard settings.
-Additionally, the type keyword defaults to `type = 1`, aligning with a specific rating category.
+Additionally, the `type` keyword defaults to `type = 1`, aligning with a specific rating category.

-Similarly, the [`addGenerator!`](@ref addGenerator!) function designates an operational generator by employing `status = 1`, and it sets` magnitude = 1.0` per unit, denoting the desired voltage magnitude setpoint.
+Similarly, the [`addGenerator!`](@ref addGenerator!) function designates an operational generator by employing `status = 1`, and it sets `magnitude = 1.0` per-unit, denoting the desired voltage magnitude setpoint.

 The remaining parameters are initialized with default values of zero.